Backbase/backend-live-coding-interview-1/questions.md

 # Algorithm

-Lisa has recently moved to a new apartment.
-She has a budget to buy new furniture for her house.<br>
+Lisa has recently moved to her new apartment.
+She has bought some furniture and made some transactions in her account.
+She found out that she needs to pay for her college, and she doesn't have enough money, so she should return a few pieces the furniture.
-Given the items of furniture and their corresponding prices, please calculate the maximum number of furniture items she can buy.
+Given the transaction list can you please calculate the max number of items she can keep?
-Note: She only needs one of each item.
-Implement your solution
-in [BudgetServiceImpl](src/main/java/com/backbase/transaction/service/impl/BudgetServiceImpl.java) class
+Note: She paid for each item separately (each transaction is for 1 piece of furniture) Implement your solution in [BudgetServiceImpl](src/main/java/com/backbase/transaction/service/impl/BudgetServiceImpl.java) class